kiselevart/papers/README.md

-storage of computer science research papers that I have read or am planning to
+storage of papers that I have read or am planning to